Jamesw2013/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 It is a more descriptive and purposeful way of annotating your HTML.
-You can just use standard markups such as <p>,<div>, and <span>, but when you use tags such as <h1> and <address> you give a clearer meaning to what your webpages content is conveying.
+You can just use standard markups such as "p,div, and span", but when you use tags such as "h1 and address" you give a clearer meaning to what your webpages content is conveying.

 2. Name two big differences between ```display: block;``` and ```display: inline;```